Entity Resolution (fullmap)

 Case-Dependent Behavior

-This preserves specificity for case-sensitive identifiers while allowing fuzzy matching for general terms.
+This preserves specificity for case-sensitive identifiers while allowing looser matching for general terms.

 Provenance Tracking